 On the day of the appointment bring a native German speaker with you.
 You don’t need a professional translator for this.
 Ask a German friend to help you in exchange for a nice meal and beer.
 Or take your German SO if you have one!

-Another scenario that I was completely unprepared was the length of this process.
+Another scenario in which I was completely unprepared was the length of this process.
 Of course, I knew it takes a few months.
-Most of the sources, even the official ones state that it can take up to three months to get your self-employment visa.
-And that’s the max waiting period.
+Most of the sources, even the official ones state that it can take up to three months to get your German self-employment visa.

 - Jan 2018: No response from Rathaus or ABH.
-Here’s when I started to follow up with the Rathaus.
-They tell me to connect with the AHB directly.
-ABH tells me to contact Rathaus instead.
+I followed up with Rathaus.
+They told me to connect with the AHB directly.
+ABH told me to contact Rathaus instead.
+Fun times!

-- February 2018: Finally a response from ABH for the first meeting with required documents
+- February 2018: Finally a response from ABH for the first meeting with the required documents

 - March 2018: Radio silence

-- April 2018: I receive a new request to submit additional document
+- April 2018: I receive a new request to submit additional documents

 - July 2018: Radio silence.
-I call up IFB in desperation, and they inform me that they already ‘processed’ my case a few weeks ago.
+I call up IFB to get some information.
+They inform me that they already ‘processed’ my case a few weeks ago.

-- August 2018: Finally I receive a written confirmation in August end that I have the approval.
+- August 2018: Finally I receive a written confirmation in August end that I have the approval to work as a freelancer in Germany.
 Phew!

 - September 2018: I receive my visa in September end after another couple of visits to ABH

-This entire ordeal was after I’d been working as a freelancer in Germany for almost a year – with proof of regular income et al!
-Needless to say it made me very envious to read ‘success stories’ of people flying in from the US or Canada and getting their freelancer visa ON.
-THE.
-FUCKING.
-SPOT!
+This entire ordeal was after I’d been working as a freelancer in Germany for almost a year (legally on a job seekers visa) – with proof of regular income, clients et al.

 Germany is notorious for being overly bureaucratic.
 And for the right reasons.
-I had to wait for nine months to get my self-employment visa processed.
-That’s right, it took almost a year.
+I had to wait for nine months to get my German freelancer visa as an Indian living and working in Germany.

 My application ping-ponged between my local Rathaus, the ABH, and the Institute für Freie Berufe (IFB) before getting approved.
-I had to submit additional documents, attend additional meetings to convince my case-worker and follow up with all the above mentioned amts several times to get some clarity.
-All that was extremely draining and affected both – work and personal life.
+I had to submit additional documents, attend additional meetings to convince my case worker and follow up with all the above-mentioned Amts several times to get some clarity.
+All that was extremely draining and affected both – my work and personal life.